Rapptz/gum/docs/api/video/display_mode.rst

     .. function:: static std::vector<display_mode> available(int index = 0)

         Returns all available and valid display modes for the current display.
 A display index of 0 is the main display.
-        Throws :class:`error` if an error occurs.
+        If an error occurs, the error handler is invoked.
+See |error|.
     .. function:: static display_mode desktop(int index = 0)

         Returns the desktop display mode for the current display as if calling ``SDL_GetDesktopDisplayMode``.
         A display index of 0 is the main display.
-Throws :class:`error` if an error occurs.
+If an error occurs, the error handler is invoked.
+See |error|.
     .. function:: static display_mode closest(const display_mode& to, int index = 0)
                   static display_mode closest(int width, int height, int index = 0)

         Returns the closest display mode for the current display to the one desired.
         Instead of a :class:`display_mode`, a width and a height could be used instead.
-        Throws :class:`error` if an error occurs.
+        If an error occurs, the error handler is invoked.
+See |error|.